 UK: Crackdown on criminal meat launderers highlights widespread activity

+Millions of pounds are being made every year by criminals doctoring condemned meat and selling it on for public consumption, according to a report by the Observer newspaper.
 Joint investigations between environmental health officers and police officers from a least five forces in the UK have highlighted the worrying extent of meat "laundering" and aim to bring the gangs behind the illegal trade to justice.